1. General Information

 Based on French civil codes; Criminal Procedures Code modified in 2004 to include important elements of an accusatory system; accepts compulsory ICJ jurisdiction.

-note: members of the armed forces and national police cannot vote.
+Universal suffrage after 18 years of age; married people regardless of age.
+Note: members of the armed forces and national police cannot vote.

 Chief of State: Danilo Medina Sánchez (since August 2012); Vice

 President Margarita Cedeño de Fernández (since August 2012).; note - the president is both the chief of state